quist00/carpentries.org/_posts/2022/05/2022-05-05-workbench-beta.md

-While we have lessons such as [The Workbench Documentation][workbench] and [Collaborative Lesson Development Training][ldt] that currently use the Workbench, understanding the advantages and limitations of the Workbench can only be achieved if it is being used on a variety of lessons and tested by multiple Maintainers. **The purpose of the beta phase is to test out the Workbench in live conditions and get feedback from early adopters.** Thus, we would like to get a breadth of lessons using The Workbench.
+While we have lessons such as [The Workbench Documentation][workbench] and [Collaborative Lesson Development Training][ldt] that currently use the Workbench, understanding the advantages and limitations of the Workbench can only be achieved if it is being used in a variety of lessons and tested by multiple Maintainers. **The purpose of the beta phase is to test out the Workbench in live conditions and get feedback from early adopters.** Thus, we would like to get a breadth of lessons using The Workbench.